The Art Of Getting Your Life Together: 6 Simple Habits Of People Who Keep Things Simple

 Practice first on the most important one, and you can put any others through the same process later.
 The key is to be very specific as you go through this organizing exercise.

 Start refining your most important concern.
 Write down the specific things about your problem that have your head spinning and are making you feel stressed.
+Let’s take the example of feeling worried about changing jobs.

+Perhaps you're worried about losing your benefits, a reduction in your salary, and that your new job won't pan out, and you'll lose the security of being with a larger company.
 What are the specific things about the situation you chose to focus on that make you feel stuck, stressed, or worried?
 Put pen to paper and start writing about them.
 Be as detailed as you can.

-What can you do about each thing to lessen the feeling of being stuck, stressed or worried?
+What can you do about each thing to lessen the feeling of being stuck, stressed, or worried?
 Now take each cause of your feeling and think about what you can do to make it feel less stressful or worrisome.

 Back to the example of changing jobs.
 What could you do to worry less about losing your benefits?
 You might schedule all of your annual checkups before you leave, so you have time to research and decide about new insurance.

-5. Take action
+5. They take action

 What action plan feels right to you?
-This step is very important — without it, you just have a list of things that keep you stuck, stressed or worried.
+This step is very important — without it, you just have a list of things that keep you stuck, stressed, or worried.
 Who wants to stay there?
 If you don’t take this step, it’s unlikely you’ll ever move beyond the things that concern you.

 It’s time to take some inspired action to organize your life.
-What small steps can you think of that will help you to lessen your worry?
+What small steps can you think of that will help you lessen your worry?

 You may very well have heard about creating S.M.A.R.T. goals, but you can also create S.M.A.R.T. actions, following the same model.
+What if you thought about describing these steps in S.M.A.R.T. terms?

-• Specific: A very specific step or goal; small steps are better than giant leaps; small steps are easier to course-correct if they take you in the wrong direction; taking many small steps can reap greater satisfaction when you check them off your list
+- Specific: A very specific step or goal; small steps are better than giant leaps; small steps are easier to course-correct if they take you in the wrong direction; taking many small steps can reap greater satisfaction when you check them off your list

-• Measurable: A step or goal that can be counted (e.g. Call 3 people to help you do something)
+- Measurable: A step or goal that can be counted (e.g., Call 3 people to help you do something)

-• Achievable: A step that is within your reach to accomplish; that you have the skills to do or that you can enlist the help of another to achieve
+- Achievable: A step that is within your reach to accomplish; that you have the skills to do or that you can enlist the help of another to achieve

-• Realistic: A step that is doable within your realm of possibility (e.g. "I want to sing karaoke locally to meet more people" versus "I want to get a million–dollar recording contract to sing to the world.")
+- Realistic: A step that is doable within your realm of possibility (e.g., "I want to sing karaoke locally to meet more people" versus "I want to get a million–dollar recording contract to sing to the world.")

 For example, if you want to schedule all of your annual appointments before leaving your full-time job, list out each appointment specifically (S), identify how many there are (M), confirm that each of these steps are pretty easy to accomplish (A), affirm that they're all within your realm of possibility to do (R) and set a timeline to have all of them completed by (T).